How to prepare for 2022 Microsoft licensing negotiations

-First, look at your on-premise contracts, validate that there's no overspending.
+First, look at your on-premise contracts, and validate that there's no overspending.

-Understand you bring-your-own-license Azure hybrid benefit rights and plan how to utilise those licenses as part of your overall Azure strategy and maximise your return on investment from your current infrastructure and contracts,
+Understand your bring-your-own-license Azure hybrid benefit rights and plan how to utilise those licenses as part of your overall Azure strategy and maximise your return on investment from your current infrastructure and contracts,

-Following that, if you are a unified support customer, you need to add the overall costs for Unified Support and understand how that contributes to the overall relationship.
-Remember that Unified Support costs are linked to your EA and Azure spend.
+If you are a Unified Support customer, you need to add the overall costs for Unified Support and understand how that contributes to the overall relationship.
+Remember that Unified Support costs are linked to your EA and Azure spending.